zplayads/PlayableAdMobDemo-android/README-EN.md

 b.
 Choose whether your app has published in Google Play or App Store, following takes "unpublished" as an example.
 ![image](imgs/018addapp2.png)

 c.
-Enter your app information and choose platform, and click "ADD" to add an app.
+Enter your app information and choose a platform, and click "ADD" to add an app.
 ![image](imgs/019addapp3.png)

 #### 2.2 Add New Ad Unit